huggingface/lighteval/README.md

 ease.
 Dive deep into your model’s performance by saving and exploring detailed, sample-by-sample results to debug and see how your models stack-up.

-Customization at your fingertips: letting you effortlessly create [new tasks](https://github.com/huggingface/lighteval/wiki/Adding-a-Custom-Task) and [metrics](https://github.com/huggingface/lighteval/wiki/Adding-a-New-Metric) tailored to your needs.
+Customization at your fingertips: letting you either browse all our existing [tasks](https://github.com/huggingface/lighteval/wiki/Available-Tasks) and [metrics](https://github.com/huggingface/lighteval/wiki/Metric-List) or effortlessly create [new tasks](https://github.com/huggingface/lighteval/wiki/Adding-a-Custom-Task) and [metrics](https://github.com/huggingface/lighteval/wiki/Adding-a-New-Metric) tailored to your needs.